 Office of Job Training Programs, serving as staff to the Local Workforce Development Board, with CEO and WDB approval, shall provide continuous improvement, technical assistance, management information system, fiscal management, substate monitoring and overall maintenance of the Jefferson/Franklin Consortium one-stop delivery system.
+The Office of Job Training Programs shall serve as the local entity to maintain the Local Workforce Development Area (LWDA) Confidential Information Authorized Users list.
 OJTP shall serve as the CEOs' and WDB's liaison with one-stop partners and memorandums of understanding to assure a quality one-stop delivery system in Jefferson and Franklin Counties.